-Voting by proxy or by absentee ballot at UUCPA Congregational Meetings
+Voting by proxy or by absentee ballot at Congregational Meetings

 Members who cannot be present for the vote at a congregational meeting may submit an absentee ballot or name a proxy who may cast their vote depending on the options announced for the particular meeting.
-Absentee ballots and proxies should be delivered to the church office or the Secretary.
-Please deliver proxies and absentee ballots as early as possible, and by April 23, 2022 at 5pm.
-Ballots and proxy forms can be emailed to the Secretary via firstname.lastname@example.org or email@example.com.
+Absentee ballots and proxy forms should be delivered ASAP to the church office or the Secretary at firstname.lastname@example.org.

 - Any eligible voting member may cast a vote by absentee ballot for (a) any positions nominated by the Nominating Committee and (b) any resolution that is not subject to amendment at the meeting at which the vote is to be taken.

 - Record your vote on the ballot.
 To preserve anonymity, do not put your name on the ballot.

 - Return the ballot in a sealed envelope.
-Sign the envelope and also print your name on the envelope.
-(The signature is your authentication and the printed version allows us to read your name.)
+Sign and print your name on the envelope, so we can authenticate the ballot separately from the vote.

 - A proxy must be submitted in writing before the start of the meeting.
 The proxy statement must contain: the name of the granting member, the name of the exercising member, identification of the meeting for which the proxy is granted, a statement that it is authority to vote on the granter’s behalf, and the signature of the granting member.